EconomistDigitalSolutions/circleci-aws-key-rotator/README.md

 **awsUser**

 The AWS IAM User that represents CircleCI.
+This is the user whose key(s) will be rotated.

 **projectName**

 The name of the project.
+This should be the project that is using CircleCI for CI/CD.

 **region**